RajcaPro/RajcaPro/README.md

-- 👯 I am looking for a job
+- 👯I'm looking for challenges!
 - 📫 How to reach me: rajcapro@gmail.com